 After graduating from Iowa State University, Goran enrolled in the Yale MD/PhD program and began investigating melanoma epigenetics in the Department of Experimental Pathology.
 His melanoma research has led to awards from the Joanna M. Nicolay Melanoma Foundation and the American Skin Association, as well as a fellowship from the National Cancer Institute.

-Currently, an MD/PhD student at Yale School of Medicine, Goran continues investigating the role of epigenetics in melanoma formation and progression.
+An MD/PhD student at Yale School of Medicine, Goran continues investigating the role of epigenetics in melanoma formation and progression.
 As a future physician-scientist, Goran plans to enroll in a research focused residency that will allow him to revolutionize the way data is used in modern oncology.
+His residency will be with Yale Internal Medicine and Yale Dermatology.